GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 Every kilowatt-hour of robotic labor mints new digital value.
 Every kilogram of recycled waste or captured CO₂ can be turned into **physical RoboTorqs** — 3D-printed coins or bills made from reclaimed materials like plastic, glass, or metal.

-Waste becomes a monetary substrate, and our money will grow from it like a fungus after a cool rain.
+Waste becomes a monetary substrate, and our money will grow from it like a mushroom after a spring rain.
 This “**trash → cash**” loop transforms pollution into paychecks, linking ecology and economy through physics.

-This isn’t hand-wavy climate optimism or appeasement: the **system literally depends** on this physical substrate to offload digital currency from the grid and prevent catastrophic storage costs (demurrage).
+This isn’t hand-wavy climate optimism or environmental appeasement: the **system literally depends** on this physical substrate to offload digital currency from the grid and prevent catastrophic storage costs (demurrage).
 Carbon is crucial to making physical currency more durable, and we've conveniently been storing this newly valuable resource in a readily accessible location for quite some time.
 Sharp thinking, humanity!

 Robotic work creates digital wealth.
 Recycling redeems it as physical wealth.